Early Slavs: Description

-Procopius and Pseudo-Maurice described that the South Slavs did not use armour and lacked advanced weapons, being armed with spears, small light shileds and bows.
+Procopius and Pseudo-Maurice described that the South Slavs did not use armour and lacked advanced weapons, being armed with spears, small light shields and bows.
 Ibn Rusta, regarding Slavs in Central-Eastern Europe, wrote: "They have very few horses...Their weapons are javelins, shields and lances...They obey a chief whom they call the Župan and carry out his orders...Their supreme lord, however, is called 'chief of chiefs'...this king has many effective and finely woven coats of mail...The Župan is his lieutenant."
-Procopius, Pseudo-Maurice, Leo the Wise and John Kaminiates mentioned that the Slavs were among most skillful in archery, usually using poisoned arrows.
+Procopius, Pseudo-Maurice, Leo the Wise and John Kaminiates mentioned that the Slavs were among the most skillful in archery, usually using poisoned arrows.

-Although the Slavs often fought on foot, they were also proficient cavalry fighters as historical sources mentioned.
-Procopius wrote that in 536 some 1,600 horsemen of Slavs, Huns and Antes arrived in Italy as Byzantine reinforcement to rescue Belisarius, serving also as horsearchers.
+Although the Slavs often fought on foot, they were also proficient cavalry fighters, as described by historical sources.
+Procopius wrote that in 536 some 1,600 horsemen of Slavs, Huns and Antes arrived in Italy as Byzantine reinforcement to rescue Belisarius, serving also as horse archers.
 In 595, some Slavic or Antes horsemen captured Byzantine scouts on the Lower Danube.
 In their dealings with the Sarmatians, Huns, Bulgars and Avars, the Slavs may have become skilled light horsemen.
 The archaeological findings of weaponry and horse trappings confirm influence of Asian steppe nomads on Slavic cavalry, being in fashion more Asian than European.

 By the mid-6th century the Slavs had skill and knowledge about naval warfare, building rafts and monoxyles.
 These small, primitive vessels were used primarily for transportation, and they carried them also on land, giving them mobility on both land and sea.

-Byzantine writers mention several Slavic mercenaries who distinguished themselves as soldiers; Dabrageza (a Antae) and his subordinate Elmingiros (a Hun), Svarun (a Slav), and impostor of Chilbudius.
-Procopius also noted "bravery of an Antes' squad, especially their skill to fight in rough terrain".
+Byzantine writers mention several Slavic mercenaries who distinguished themselves as soldiers; Dabrageza (an Antae) and his subordinate Elmingiros (a Hun), Svarun (a Slav), and the impostor Chilbudius.
+Procopius also noted the "bravery of an Antes' squad, especially their skill to fight in rough terrain".
 Some individuals managed to distinguish themselves as Byzantine officials and military commanders between the 8th and 10th century, like Nicetas I of Constantinople, Thomas the Slav, Andrew the Scythian and Nicetas Rentakios.

-Menander Protector mentions a Slavic chief Daurentius (circa 577–579) who slew an Avar envoy of Khagan Bayan I for asking the Slavs to accept the suzerainty of the Avars; Daurentius declined and is reported as saying: "Others do not conquer our land, we conquer theirs – so it shall always be for us as long as there are wars and weapons".
+Menander Protector mentions a Slavic chief Daurentius (circa 577–579), who slew an Avar envoy of Khagan Bayan I for asking the Slavs to accept the suzerainty of the Avars; Daurentius declined and is reported as saying: "Others do not conquer our land, we conquer theirs – so it shall always be for us as long as there are wars and weapons".